-The impact analysis presented in the EIR/EIS evaluates four B-P Build Alternatives (Alternatives 1, 2, 3, and 5) that begin at the F Street Station in Bakersfield and end at approximately 1 mile south of the Palmdale Station in Palmdale (Figure S-2), as well as the CCNM Design Option and the Refined CCNM Design Option.
+The impact analysis presented in this Draft Project EIR/EIS evaluates four B-P Build Alternatives (Alternatives 1, 2, 3, and 5) that begin at the F Street Station in Bakersfield and end at the Palmdale Station in Palmdale (Figure S-2), as well as the CCNM Design Option and the Refined CCNM Design Option.
 The F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street is described in detail in the Fresno to Bakersfield Project Section Draft Supplemental EIR/EIS (Authority and FRA 2017).
 The Bakersfield to Palmdale Project Section extends approximately 80 miles between the proposed Bakersfield and Palmdale stations.